lidofinance/lido-content/lido-landing/scorecard.md

   - scorecard-attribute: "Lido governance has significant safeguards"
     categories: "Governance"
     self-assessment: "Needs improvement"
     comments: "Currently, the Aragon votes are two-phased.
-The first phase is regular vote, and the second one is time-lock with objections, during which LDO holders can only vote 'against' or change their vote from 'for' to 'against'."
+The first phase is regular vote, and the second one is time-lock with objections, during which LDO holders can only vote ‘against’ or change their vote from ‘for’ to ‘against’.\n\nCurrently, operators do act as a check on LDO power since they cannot be force exited.
+Dual governance will add an additional check on power."
   - scorecard-attribute: "There’s a robust set of Lido governance delegates"
-    comments: "Lido DAO currently has vote delegation for Snapshot votes; however, the delegate set is limited and significant amount of voting power is undelegated and dormant.\\\nLido is working on improving the delegate set and educating DAO members about vote delegation."
+    comments: "Lido DAO currently has vote delegation for Snapshot votes; however, the delegate set is limited and significant amount of voting power is undelegated and dormant.\n\nLido contributors are currently conducting research on what a good delegate framework looks like.
+This will likely launch sometime in 2024."
     categories: "Governance"
     self-assessment: "Needs improvement"
   - scorecard-attribute: "Delegation is enabled in onchain Lido governance"